reanjr/rezt/README.md

         include fastcgi_params;
     }

-For URI /foo, the server should try in the following order to find a resource to serve: "/foo", "/asset/foo", "/foo.html".
+For URI /foo, the server should try to find a resource named "/foo" or one named "/foo.html".
 If none can be found, the request will be sent to the RezT front controller.

     location / {
         try_files $uri /asset/$uri $uri.html /serve.php;
     }

 Once you have RezT installed and your web server configured, you should be able to navigate to <http://localhost:1005/doc/welcome> to see a welcome page and some next steps.

 Contributions
 -------------